AKMourato/Loan-prediction/README.md

 ### About the dataset

 This dataset is about past loans.
-The __Loan_train.csv__ data set includes details of 346 customers whose loan are already paid off or defaulted.
+The data set includes details of 346 customers whose loan are already paid off or defaulted.
 It includes following fields:

 | Field          | Description                                                                           |
 |----------------|---------------------------------------------------------------------------------------|